 ii.
-Identification of any non-compliance with the MSM and the ECR v.
+Identification of any non-compliance with the MSM and the ECR iii.
+Description of the amount and circumstances surrounding the insurance iv.
+A description of the amount and circumstances surrounding the non-compliance, the remedial measures taken and their effectiveness v.
 Where the non-compliance has not been resolved, a description of the amount of the noncompliance at the end of the reporting period

 Not applicable.
-For years ended December 31, 2018 and 2017, the Group, CIC, CIMC, CLAC and ColRe are compliant with the MSM and ECR requirement.
+For years ended December 31, 2019 and 2018, the Group, CIC, CIMC, CLAC and ColRe are compliant with the MSM and ECR requirement.